mopidy/mopidy/docs/about/devenv.md

 $ pip install --editable .
 ```

-Every extension will have a `README.rst` file.
-It may contain information
+Every extension will have a `README.md` file.
+It may contain information about
-about extra dependencies required, development process, etc. Extensions usually
+extra dependencies required, development process, etc. Extensions usually have a
-have a changelog in their GitHub releases page.
+changelog in their GitHub Releases page.

 ### Upgrading extensions